“She didn’t buy anything.”

-You are creating a picture in his mind about massive benefits he’s going to get in the future.
+You are creating a picture in his mind of the massive benefits he’s going to get in the future.

 Now, you put him in a situation where he loves the product.
-You’ve told undeniable facts of why your product is the best.
+You’ve told undeniable facts about why your product is the best.
 They know it, they feel it.